storacha/RFC/rfc/container-release-process.md

 All runtime stages should use `alpine:latest` as the default base.
 Alpine is roughly 5MB, ships with `wget` and CA certificates pre-installed, includes a shell for Docker Compose healthchecks, and requires no package installation in the runtime stage — which means no `RUN apt-get` and, consequently, no QEMU emulation for runtime layers during cross-platform builds.

-This single choice resolves several concerns simultaneously: healthchecks work out of the box (via `wget`), the image is minimal, and multi-architecture builds are fast because the runtime stage contains no emulated commands beyond `adduser`.
+This single choice resolves several concerns simultaneously: healthchecks work out of the box (via `wget`), the image is minimal, and multi-architecture builds are fast because the runtime stage contains no emulated commands.

 For services where `wget` as a runtime dependency is undesirable, an alternative is to compile a small, statically-linked Go binary whose only job is to HTTP GET an endpoint and exit with the appropriate status code.
 Copy it into the image at build time alongside the service binary.